retlim/Fusion/README.md

 ### Everything Is a Modular Package

-To keep things simple and easy to use, Fusion handles everything, including your project, its dependencies, and even the package manager itself, as a modular package that can be standalone, a nested dependency of another, or both at the same time.
-This is possible since each package has its own [custom directory structure](https://valvoid.com/registry/packages/1/fusion-php-package-manager/docs/package/schema/structure), which you can define in the metadata file as you like.
+The root project, its dependencies, and even Fusion itself are modular packages that can be used as standalone software, as dependencies in other projects, or both at the same time.

 ### Scoped Metadata and Snapshot Files